akabza/VE.bus-SMA-Sunny-Home-Manager-service/README.md

 Second, you need to establish root access to Venus OS first, see https://www.victronenergy.com/live/ccgx:root_access.
 If this was successful, you can directly work with the terminal, which may look like this:
 ![grafik](https://user-images.githubusercontent.com/99689771/172068413-b32dc07e-ddc8-41b7-a9d0-e18b993ee456.png)

+Third, you may want to scan for an existing PV inverter (or any other existing harware).
+Go to Settings -> PV inverter -> Scan.
+If this was successful, your PV inverter is visible on the Venus OS device list.

-Third, you need to copy this Python code to your Raspberry Pi running Venus OS and run this Python code.
+Forth, you need to copy this Python code to your Raspberry Pi running Venus OS.
+Also copy vedbus.py and ve_utils.py from this link: https://github.com/victronenergy/velib_python into your (roots) home directory /root/home.

+Fifth, start and test this Python code.

 ## How it works